Writing Freedom Fellowship

 The fellowship has been developed in partnership with the Mellon Foundation and the Art for Justice Fund, and in close consultation with an advisory board of established writers and advocates committed to supporting system-impacted individuals.

-Developed and administered by Haymarket Books in close partnership with the Mellon Foundation and the Art for Justice Fund, the Writing Freedom Fellowship aims to elevate the essential literary voices and contributions of poets, fiction writers, and creative nonfiction writers impacted by the criminal legal system.
-Now in its second year, the fellowship offers crucial support to twenty emerging and established writers annually, recognizing them for their notable and necessary writing.
+Developed and led by Haymarket Books in close partnership with the Mellon Foundation and the Art for Justice Fund, the Writing Freedom Fellowship aims to elevate the essential literary voices and contributions of poets, fiction writers, and creative nonfiction writers impacted by the carceral system.
+Now in its third year, the fellowship offers crucial support to twenty emerging and established writers annually, recognizing them for their notable and necessary writing.